shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 With this alternate interval definition, we apply the same filtering mechanism.
 Then, we select among the remaining actions proportionally to $N$ (i.e., using a temperature of 1).

+### Bayes' Rule Loss Term

+We have argued that $H$ should converge towards the distribution that reflects $P$ combined with Bayes' Rule.
+While this is true, it will likely help to add an additional loss term to pressure the $H$ head to conform to $P$.

+To this end, we construct a loss term that penalizes local deviations from Bayes' Rule.
+During self-play, at a given SAMPLE node, we will have made $n$ queries to $H$, producing a set of $k \leq n$ distinct sampled hidden states: $s_1, s_2, \ldots, s_k$.
+Here, we treat a logical SAMPLE node that was split into a series of sub-nodes as if it were collapsed back into one.

+Each $s_i$ has an associated sampling probability, $p_i$.

+Let $a$ be the last observed opponent action.
+For each $s_i$, we can reconstruct the information set $I_i$ prior to observing $a$, and compute terms $q_i = \mathrm{Pr}[I_i] \cdot \mathrm{Pr}[a | I_i]$.
+By Baye's Rule, we expect the $p_i$ terms to be proportional to the $q_i$ terms.
+So we can add a loss term based on the delta between $p_i$ and $q_i$.

+### Online H refinement

+The Bayes' Rule calculation described above can similarly be performed online, in order to refine the distributions used in the $\epsilon$-mechanism.
+Specifically, we can replace the probability terms used in the correction term expectation calculation with terms computed by evaluating $H$ and $P$ on prior states.
+If the calculation is tractable, we can take those prior states arbitrarily high in the game tree, even as far as the game's starting position.

+(ReBeL does exactly this, continuously updating hidden state distributions via Bayes' Rule throughout the entire game.)

 ## TODO

 Describe Kuhn poker experiments.